SurLaTable/Coding-Guidelines/README.md

 ## <a name="general-guidelines">General Names

-* Use English Language with American spelling (e.g. 'behavior' instead of 'behaviour') for all names.
+* Use American English spelling (e.g. 'behavior' instead of 'behaviour') for all names.
 * Use tabs to indent.
 This applies to all MongoDB-specific code (chained functions) and objects used by MongoDB (queries, projections, documents).
 * Always have a space after a : _colon_.
 * Comma-last.